 Update 4:45 p.m.: Hughan confirmed to KCAL that the bear does have a tranquilizer dart in him.
 Once the bear is knocked out, wildlife officials will take it to Angeles National Forest.

 Pasadena Police Department also briefly shut down the 210 Freeway while the bear was loose.
 The freeway has since been reopened with no delays.

 Update 5:30 p.m.: The Fish and Wildlife Department denied that the bear was darted.

 Bear does NOT have a dart in it.
-Wardens will stay on scene until it's safe in wilderness or action is necessary.— Cal Fish & Wildlife (@CaliforniaDFW) October 25, 2013
+Wardens will stay on scene until it's safe in wilderness or action is necessary.— California Department of Fish and Wildlife (@CaliforniaDFW) October 25, 2013